 We recognise that not all people can easily read, write, and perform numerical calculations to the required standards of a course.
-We will endeavour to assist you to achieve your required competency level by taking into consideration any language, literacy, or numeracy difficulties you may have, and accommodating these where reasonable and within our ability.
+We will endeavour to assist you to achieve your required competency level by taking into consideration any language, literacy, numeracy, or digital difficulties you may have, and accommodating these where reasonable and within our ability, e.g. replacing reading/writing with listening/speaking where appropriate.

-To assist in identifying your needs we have included an LLN questionnaire in APPENDIX 1.
+To assist in identifying your needs we have included an LLND questionnaire in APPENDIX 1.
 It is recommended that you complete this tool.